 Does your customer decide within 14 days to return their purchase?
 Then you must return the purchase price and the delivery costs within 14 days after cancellation.
 You do not have to refund delivery costs if your customer returns only part of their order.
 Customers do not have to give a reason to cancel their purchase.

 You do not have to refund the return shipping costs if you make clear beforehand that you will not refund these.
-Did you fail to inform your customer before the sale that they are responsible for the return shipping costs?
-Then you have to pay the return shipping costs.
+If you fail to do so, you have to pay the return shipping costs to your customer.

 When does the cancellation period not apply?